panzerhomer/tasker/README.md

 ## Tasks
 - **POST /projects/{name}/tasks**:
-  - Creates a new task within a project.
+  - Creates a new task within a project and assigns to user if admin.
 - **GET /projects/{name}/tasks**:
   - Returns a list of tasks for the project.

 ## Search
 - **GET /projects/search**:
   - Search project by name usign page

- simple rest api